2012 Chevrolet Traverse Interior

 - “The third row is much more adult-friendly than the ones you'll find in most traditional SUVs, though the Ford Flex still bests the Chevy in this regard.” -- Edmunds

 - "Among the largest midsize SUVs, Traverse's cabin feels especially roomy.
 Big, supportive (front) seats make for good long-trip comfort.” -- Consumer Guide

 - "Second-row seats that slide fore and aft improve leg room while permitting easy entry in to the third-row seat.
 And unlike many third-row seats, the Traverse's can actually accommodate two adults in comfort while affording them full side-curtain airbag protection." -- Kelley Blue Book

-Aside from some complaints about low-quality interior materials, the interior features on the Chevrolet Traverse are well-liked.
+Aside from some complaints about low-quality interior materials, the interior features on the 2012 Chevrolet Traverse are well-liked.
 The base model is sparse on standard features but comes with front and rear climate control, cruise control and satellite radio with a free three-month subscription.
 Optional high-tech gadgets are available mostly only on the 2LT and LTZ models.
-These include a navigation system with rearview camera, rear entertainment system and a power lift gate.
+These include navigation, a rearview camera, a rear entertainment system and a power liftgate.